Head to the IRS website to learn more about the 1099-K tax form.

 ||Integer||The applicable tax year in the YYYY format.|

-As noted previously, a tax form is only generated for sub-merchants that hit a certain volume or transaction threshold.
+A tax form is only generated for sub-merchants that hit the volume or transaction threshold.
 If you make an API request for an

 accountHolderCode that does not hit the threshold, you will receive an error response.